lkodinsson/MARS/Fantasy/MagicItemCrafting.md

 Spellstones can also be socketed into another item (such as a ring), allowing that item to cast spells from the spellstone.
 No crafting check is necessary to socket spellstones into other items.

-### Multiple Use Items
+## Multiple Use Items

 These types of items are very similar to limited use items.
 They even take the same two forms: *potions* and *spellstones*.
 The primary difference is that rather than having a total limited number of uses, these types of items can be used a limited number of times *per day*.
 The cost multiplier for this type of item is equal to the number of times per day it can be used multiplied by 2.

 Multiple use potions are called refilling potions and can only be used once per day.
 Spellstones can still be crafted with any number of uses.

-### Continuous Use Items

-Continuous effects are placed on items that are used or worn.
+## Attunement Items

+Many spells have effects that last for extended periods of time.
+These types of effects can be placed onto normal items, that are then equipped or carried.
 Spells used to make these types of items effect either their wearer or the item itself.
-Only spells that require concentration can be chosen.
+Only spells that normally require concentration can be chosen.
 A character must attune to this type of item to activate their effect.
-The cost multipler for this type of item is 5.

 Typically this effect is placed on articles of clothing, like boots, gloves, cloaks, belts, etc. It is likely that this type of craft is performed on existing items, rather than from scratch, but both options are allowed.

+Attunement items come in two forms: *limited* and *continuous*.

+### Limited Attunement

+Limitied attunement items can only be attuned to, to provide their effects, a limited number of times.
+These types of items are also only capable of providing the effect or a limited duration, as determined by the spell's normal duration.
+The cost multiplier for this type of item is equal to the number of uses it will provide.

+> ##### Limited Attunement Item Upgrade Example
+> ___
+> **Item:** Cloak -> Cloak of Featherfall (2 uses)
+>
+> **Spell:** Featherfall
+>
+> **Focus Cost:** 1
+>
+> **Spell Difficulty:** 7
+>
+> **Effect Cost:** 14 = 1 × 7 × 2 (limited attunement)
+>
+> **Cost:** 14sp (14sp for the effect, on a 2sp item)
+>
+> **Difficulty:** 7

+### Contiunous Attunement

+Continuous attunement items have no limit on the number of times they can be used, neither in total, or per day.
+These items provide their effects indefinitely, for as long as they are attuned to.
+The cost multipler for this type of item is 10.

-> ##### Continuous Use Item Upgrade Example
+> ##### Continuous Attunement Item Upgrade Example
 > ___
 > **Item:** Fine Longsword -> Flaming Fine Longsword
 >